reeseovine/android-messages/README.md

 ## To do

-* Tray icon notification dot
+* Open links in default browser
 * Test on each platform
 * Ensure updater works

 ### Long-term

 * Preferences window for:
+	* Minimize to tray
+	* Start on login
+	* Toggle notifications
 	* CSS location
-	* Minimize to tray
 	* Tray icon style
-	* Start on login
 * Localization?